decentraland/documentation/content/creator/sdk7/networking/serverless-multiplayer.md

 }
 ```

-The client that runs this code will create an UNIQUE entity and will be sent to the others.

-## Parented entities
+#### Parented entities

 The parent of an entity is defined via the `Transform` component, however this points to the local entity id of the parent, which could vary (link to above).
-To parent an entity that should be snyced, use `parentEntity()`.
+To sync parented entities, use the `parentEntity()` function.

 ```ts
 import { syncEntity, parentEntity } from '@dcl/sdk/network'